Original Meaning: Freedom of Speech or of the Press

 The mere exemption from previous restraints (Blackstonian theory) cannot be all that is secured by the constitutional provisions, inasmuch as of words to be uttered orally there can be no previous censorship, and the liberty of the press might be rendered a mockery and a delusion, and the phrase itself a byword, if, while every man was at liberty to publish what he pleased, the public authorities might nevertheless punish him for harmless publications, … Their purpose (of the free-speech clauses) has evidently been to protect parties in the free publication of matters of public concern, to secure their right to a free discussion of public events and public measures, and to enable every citizen at any time to bring the government and any person in authority to the bar of public opinion by any just criticism upon their conduct in the exercise of the authority which the people have conferred upon them. … The evils to be prevented were not the censorship of the press merely, but any action of the government by means of which it might prevent such free and general discussion of public matters as seems absolutely essential to prepare the people for an intelligent exercise of their rights as citizens.

-Additionally, all State constitutional provisions guaranteeing the freedom of speech or press provided for the abuse of this right to be excluded from the freedom.
-What this means is people never had a constitutional right to ignore laws that defined the abuse of the freedom.
-While there was never any justification for criminalizing or licensing the discussion of public affairs, everything outside of this was open to public restrictions for purposes of preventing crime, breach of peace, or enforcing public morality.
+Additionally, all State constitutional provisions guaranteeing the freedom of speech or press provided for the exception of abusing the freedom.
+What this means is people never had a constitutional right to ignore laws that defined those abuses such as introducing public indecency, vice, etc. While there was never any justification for prior restraint via licensing the discussion of public concerns, everything outside of this was open to public restrictions for purposes of preventing crime, breach of peace, enforcing public morality, etc.

 It should be apparent now how States could prohibit “books or other publications of a sectarian infidel or immoral character” from being distributed in any common school, or prohibit public discussion of acts of sexual gratification, or even solicitation for donations on public property without permit.
-All these restrictions have nothing to do with preventing public discussion of government affairs or concerns.
+These restrictions are directed at public order or vice and not public discussion of government affairs or policies made libel.

 Trial of John Peter Zenger